zacanger/wmjs/README.md

 ## Usage

-This is pretty crappy, right now.
+I wouldn't recommend using this as your main WM just yet.
 To check it out, clone this repo and do `./run.sh` (you'll need to have Xephyr installed).
 To stop that, `./stop.sh`.

 To use with `startx`, put something like this in your `~/.xinitrc`:

 ```
 #!/bin/sh

-xrdb -merge ~/.Xresources
-exec wmjs # add this line
+exec wmjs
 ```

 If you use a graphical session manager, you'll need a file under